About The Bonnell Foundation

 We must never stop working for a cure.

 To give emotional and/or financial support to parents who have a loved one with cystic fibrosis.
-Our hope is one day no CF parent will experience the pain and loss of losing a child to this disease.
+Our hope is one day no CF parent will experience the pain of losing a child to this disease.

 The purpose of The Bonnell Foundation is to provide tools to navigate the difficulties of living with CF. We strive to connect families with resources through their CF journey.
 The Bonnell Foundation offers college scholarships to those affected by CF, medical assistance and lung transplant grants.
 We hope to equip families with a roadmap to guide their way.

 When I was 12 years old I knew I wanted to be a news reporter.
 It was all I ever wanted to do.
 I was born to report the news, to tell other peoples stories.
 I thoroughly enjoyed my television and radio career (and still am).
 I felt I was making a difference in peoples lives.
 And it is fun.
 I went jogging with President Clinton (until my nylons ran and he left me in the dust).
 I have met politicians (then Attorney General Janet Reno), rock stars (Ted Nugent, Joe Perry and Mitch Ryder), national news correspondents and ABC News Anchor Peter Jennings.
 The list goes on, but truly the best stories I wrote and broadcast were those about people trying to make a difference in the world.
 Then suddenly, I had a story to tell.

 Fifteen years ago, when Molly was born, my purpose in life was clear.
 Molly (and later Emily) were diagnosed with cystic fibrosis.
 We were shocked to learn they had CF. We had no idea we were carriers.
 Joe (my husband) had 7 siblings who didn’t have children with CF.